Colombia–Venezuela relations: Los Maniceros massacre

-In late July, the Colombian government claimed that AT4 anti-tank rockets manufactured by Saab Bofors Dynamics of Sweden, which were later purchased by Venezuela were being used by the FARC.
+In late July, the Colombian government claimed that AT4 anti-tank recoilless guns purchased by Venezuela were being used by the FARC.
 In response, President Chavez ordered most staff members of the embassy in Colombia to return to Venezuela, including the ambassador.
 Only the "lowest functionaries" were left to staff the embassy.
 Venezuela halted imports of Colombian cars and banned a Colombian energy firm from Venezuela's oil-rich Orinoco region.
 The Venezuelan ambassador was later sent back to Bogotá.

 President Chávez stated that the five anti-tank rockets were stolen when the Colombian guerrilla group FARC attacked a military post in 1995 and took the armaments.
 However, Colombian newsweekly Revista Semana reported that the attack on the Venezuelan outpost in 1995 was actually carried out by the National Liberation Army (ELN) instead of FARC and that Chávez could not explain how the weapons would have passed from one guerrilla group to another.
 In addition, former Venezuelan military personnel denied that the rockets in question were ever present in the outpost.